- Role-based, attribute-based, & just-in-time access to infrastructure

 - Connect any person or service to any infrastructure, anywhere

 - Logging like you've never seen

 Want to secure remote access to a private network?
 In this series of technical posts, we will share step-by-step instructions to create a Linux bastion host and create an audit trail by logging SSH commands.

-This article is split into three parts:
+The full tutorial is split into three parts:

 Part 1: Creating your bastion hosts

 - This post shows you how to create Linux virtual machines in Amazon Web Services, setup virtual networking, and create initial firewall rules to access the hosts.

 - We will show you how to create an SSH key for your bastion host and look at ways you can streamline the bastion host login process without compromising the security of the key.

 - How to configure our bastion hosts to gather verbose logging data and send it off site to a cloud service.